TonyPhipps/tech-notes/3dprinting_fdm.md

 ## Second Layer Peels Away Like "Gills"
 - Reduce Z Offset a bit.
 It may be too smashed, causing layer 2 to not reach and stick very well.

+## Z-Banding and under-extrusion in areas that have lots of quick switching between printing and retracting
+- Replace bowden tube

+## The outer layer of a 3D print is Delaminating
+- Decrease the linear advance setting on your printer.

 ## Something's Just Off
 - Consider toggling the following
   - Print Settings > Layers and Perimeters > Detect Thin Walls